 TV & Radio Commentator

-Paul has appeared multiple times on CNN’s financial network as a commentator about office life.
+Paul has appeared multiple times on CNN’s Business Unusual as a commentator about office life.
 He has also contributed to Public Radio’s Marketplace, delivering on-air commentaries to their 900,000 listeners.

-He has taught MBA courses at Northeastern University, and organizational psychology courses at Bentley College (he was nominated twice by the management department for the school's outstanding teacher award).
+Paul has led workshops for several years at MIT's Sloan School during their Innovation week.
+He has taught MBA courses at Northeastern University, and organizational psychology courses at Bentley (nominated twice by Bentley's management department for the school's outstanding teacher award).

 An MBA from MIT's Sloan School of Management, Paul has undergraduate and graduate degrees in psychology: He graduated Phi Beta Kappa from Clark University, and also has a master’s from the University of W. Georgia.